 A watershed restoration and protection study was completed.
 The study highlights, organized by major stream subwatersheds, the strategies for improving or maintaining stream and lake health.
 See the report below for more details.

 Carlton County Soil and Water Conservation District, Carlton County Water Management staff, several lake associations and citizen stream volunteers continue to lead water quality projects in the watershed.

 - Nemadji River Watershed TMDL (wq-iw10-06e) (EPA approval 8/16/2017)

 - Nemadji River Watershed: EPA approval letter (wq-iw10-06g)

 - Nemadji River Watershed WRAPS (wq-ws4-30a) (MPCA approval June 14, 2017)

-- Nemadji River Watershed WRAPS - Report summary (wq-ws4-30b)
+- Summary of the Nemadji River Watershed WRAPS report (wq-ws4-30b)

 Other TMDLs in the watershed